Second Lee Hsien Loong Cabinet: Initial composition

 Prime Minister Lee Hsien Loong made few changes in his administration.
 In the only change at the ministerial level, Raymond Lim was promoted to be the Minister for Transport replacing Yeo Cheow Tong.
 Five new faces were sworn into political office, namely Lui Tuck Yew, Lee Yi Shyan, Grace Fu, Teo Ser Luck and Masagos Zulkifli.
 They hold the roles of Minister of State or Parliamentary secretaries in political office.
 Minister for Education Tharman Shanmugaratnam was given another role as Second Minister for Finance.
 Transport Minister Raymond Lim relinquished his roles as Second Minister for Finance and Minister in the Prime Minister's Office.
 Minister for Community Development, Youth and Sports Vivian Balakrishnan also had a second post as Second Minister for Information, Communications and the Arts as he relinquished his Second Minister for Trade and Industry portfolio.
-Senior Minister of State Balaji Sadasivan relinquished his position as Senior Minister of State for Ministry of Health for the Foreign Affairs Ministry.
-However, he continued as Senior Minister for State for the MICA.
-Heng Chee How took Balaji's place as Senior Minister of State for Health; he relinquished his appointments in the Ministry of National Development and Mayor for the Central Community Development Council.
-Zainul Abidin Rasheed was appointed Senior Minister of State for Foreign Affairs and Koo Tsai Kee Minister of State for Defence.
-Re-elected MPs, namely S Iswaran, Amy Khor and Zainudin Nordin, took political office as well.

 The Cabinet of Singapore 2006 consisted of the following persons:

 The names in bold are the surnames of Chinese persons, and the personal names of Indian and Malay persons (except for Vivian Balakrishnan and Tharman Shanmugaratnam, where they indicate surnames as well).

-As of 1 August 2006 (except as indicated otherwise), the following Members of Parliament were appointed as Ministers of State and Parliamentary Secretaries: